microchip-pic-avr-examples/pic18f57q84-can-fd-basic-operation-mplab-mcc/README.md

     }
 }
 ```
-Create a header file for these functions `canfd_interrupts.h` with the function prototypes so we can access them outside the `canfd_interrupts.c` file.
+Create a header file for these functions `canfd_interrupts.h` and include the function prototypes so we can access them outside the `canfd_interrupts.c` file.
 ```c
 void CAN1_FIFO1CustomHandler(void);
 void CAN1_FIFO2CustomHandler(void);
 void TMR0_CustomHandler(void);
 ```

-Finally, just setup your main function in `main.c`.
-First, SYSTEM_Initialize() runs the MCC generated code that sets all the neccessary registers for configuring the clock, pins, can, timers, etc. Next, after interrupts are enabled, we access the MCC generated functions that assign the function pointers for each of the relevant interrupt callbacks so they can access our custom functions.
+Finally, add a couple lines to your main function in `main.c`.
+First, SYSTEM_Initialize() runs the MCC generated code that sets all the neccessary registers and config bits for configuring the clock, pins, CAN, timers, etc. Next, after interrupts are enabled, we access the MCC generated functions that assign the function pointers for each of the relevant interrupt callbacks so they can access our custom functions.
 ```c
 #include "mcc_generated_files/system/system.h"
 #include "canfd_interrupts.h"